IuliiaPV/customer-segmentation/README.md

-# Customer Segmentation Project Retention Analysis Project
+# Customer Segmentation and Retention Analysis Project
 by Iuliia Popova

 ## Overview